Julien-R44/tuyau/docs/content/docs/next-js.md

 └── pnpm-workspace.yaml
 ```

-## AdonisJS
+## Adding AdonisJS

-Now let's do a `cd` to our `apps` folder and create a adonisjs project:
+Now let's do a `cd` to our `apps` folder and create a AdonisJS project:

 ```sh
 pnpm create adonisjs@latest backend
 ```

-For more information on creating an adonisjs project, check out [adonisjs](https://docs.adonisjs.com/guides/getting-started/installation).
+For more information on creating an AdonisJS project, check out [adonisjs](https://docs.adonisjs.com/guides/getting-started/installation).

 ```
 acme